User Guide

 In Teams and Work

-- Resourcefulness and proactivity—be smart, move fast, and pivot quickly
+• Resourcefulness and being proactive—be smart, move fast, and pivot quickly

 In Decision Making

-- Involve the minimum number of people in making the initial decision, then fan out getting buy in and taking feedback to hopefully only adjust on the margins
+• Involve the minimum number of people in making a decision, then fan out getting buy in and taking feedback to hopefully only adjust on the margins

 How I Can Help You

-- Connections in industries I've worked in or funds I have raised from
+• Connections in industries I've worked in or investors I have raised from

 How You Can Help Me

-- Build my confidence by showing you're on top of details and have identified what matters
+• Build my confidence by showing you're on top of details and have identified what matters.
+This helps me with recognizing your performance and success

 What People Misunderstand About Me

-- I've been told my Zoom demeanor isn't always as warm and inviting as I am in person
+• I've been told my Zoom demeanor isn't always as warm and inviting as I am in person and may not convey my level of engagement and energy.
+Flag concerns for me about this early so we can discuss it.

 Final Thoughts